midiacom/alfa/README.md

 ## Types of Suported SRC

-* Video Sample Test
+* Video Sample Test: you can create a device that generate the "samples" videos like bars, running balls, snow;
-* Audio Sample Test
+* Audio Sample Test: send a stream of a classical music to test audio;
-* Local USB cameras devices
+* Local USB cameras devices: conect to a USB local câmera
-* RTSP devices
+* RTSP devices: connect to a device that uses RTSP protocol
-* Local Mic devices
+* Local Mic devices: connect to a mic device

 ## Types of Suported VMS

-* UDP to UDP
+* UDP to UDP: forward UDP packages, independently of its content
-* Crop video and send to UDP
+* Crop video and send to UDP: cut (top, middle, right and left of a video)
-* Greyscale and send to UDP
+* Greyscale and send to UDP: convert a color video into a grayscale one
-* Noise Detection
+* Noise Detection: you can define the noise level and the result will be sent to an mqtt server
+* Video Merge: grab two videos and convert it into only one video stream

 ## Important things to do